jaishankar101/nestkit/libs/pg-pubsub/README.md

 The NestJS PG-PubSub library is a powerful tool that facilitates real-time communication between your NestJS application and PostgreSQL database using the native PostgreSQL Pub/Sub mechanism.
 It allows your application to listen for changes on specific database tables and respond to those changes in real-time, making it ideal for building reactive applications with immediate data synchronization and event-driven workflows.

-**Important Note:** PostgreSQL notifications are transient.
-If your NestJS application (or a listener) is not actively connected and listening _at the precise moment_ a notification is sent, the notification is missed and lost.
-Ensure your application instances are running and listening for reliable real-time updates.

 ## Features

 - **Real-Time Table Change Detection**: Automatically listen for INSERT, UPDATE, and DELETE events on PostgreSQL tables